Part 8 - Information Resources Management

 Chapter 5 - Conducting Information Technology Alternatives Analysis

-- PURPOSE.
-This chapter establishes the policies and responsibilities for conducting alternative analyses throughout the Indian Health Service (IHS).
+- Purpose.
+This chapter revises and updates the policies and responsibilities for conducting alternative analyses throughout the Indian Health Service (IHS).

-- BACKGROUND.
-The Clinger Cohen Act (CCA) of 1996, the Chief Financial Officers (CFO) Act of 1990, and the Joint Financial Management Improvement Program (JFMIP) require each Department and its Agencies/Bureaus/Operating Divisions to establish and conform to an enterprise architecture, provide uniform systems, ensure cost-effective investments, and deliver systems within reasonable budget and timeframes.
-The Department of Health and Human Services (HHS) complied by developing an enterprise infrastructure architecture; an enterprise resource planning working group for financial management and procurement; an enterprise human resource and payroll system program; and an enterprise asset management strategy.
-The HHS is also the lead for the Grants Systems Requirements Team for JFMIP.
+- Background.
+The Clinger-Cohen Act (CCA) of 1996 and the Chief Financial Officers (CFO) Act of 1990 require each Department and its Agencies/Bureaus/Operating Divisions to establish and conform to enterprise architecture, provide uniform systems, ensure cost-effective investments, and deliver systems within reasonable budget and timeframes.

-- Alternative Analysis.
-An evaluation of scenarios and design paths for meeting a general set of system design requirements described in a “Business Need Document,” or a specific technical/architectural issue.
+- Alternatives Analysis.
+An evaluation of scenarios and design paths for meeting a general set of system design requirements described in a "Business Case," or a specific technical architectural issue.
 This evaluation presents alternatives, which include assessments of current system functionality and design that may satisfy some of the requirements as well as the functionality that may impact the interfaces with other systems.
 A set of evaluation criteria is used to weigh the various alternatives against each other and provide a recommendation for the analysis.

 - Architecture.
 The organizational structure of a system or component [Institute of Electrical and Electronic Engineers (IEEE) 90].